oauthstuff/draft-ietf-oauth-security-topics/recommendations.md

 traffic needs to be terminated at an intermediary, refer to (#tls_terminating) for further security advice.

-AS MUST only allow redirect URIs that use the `https` scheme, except for native clients that use redirect URIs pointing to the same device (using a `localhost` address or custom schemes).
+AS MUST NOT allow redirect URIs that use the `http` scheme or other schemes where the authorization response is transmitted unencrypted over a network.